 Helping Your Child Conquer Shyness

-You and your child are very excited about attending a birthday party.
-However, when you arrive there, your child will not talk to anyone, looks at the floor, and clings to your leg.
-They act like they don't want to be there at all.
-Does this scenario sound familiar?
+You and your child are very excited about going to a birthday party.
+However, when you arrive there, your child will not talk to anyone.
+The child looks at the floor and clings to your leg.
+Does this sound familiar?

 When Should You Be Concerned About Shyness?